In this Article:

 - Schedule task completes, but does not send data to PrecisionLender

-- Check to make sure that your windows scheduled tasks has the proper credentials and the proper "Start In" folder (should be the same folder as the one containing PLI.exe and your data files).
+- Check to make sure that your Windows Task Scheduler has the proper credentials and the proper "Start In" folder (should be the same folder as the one containing PLI.exe and your data files).

 - "Unable to send the following error to support: We were unable to get your integration key from the server.
 Please contact support."